<< Click to Display Table of Contents >>

 The CNC needs a transmission start character

 Some machines need a specific character before it starts to store a file.
 Check the machine manual.
 Many machines need a % at the top of the program, some need nulls (blank tape), others need an end of block code (CR/LF).
 If this is the case, you should specify this in the Program start field in the configuration dialog.
-For further information, please refer to Program format.
+For further information, please refer to the Program format section.

 Cycle start problem